JeffreyBenjaminBrown/monome/README.md

 Someday maybe this will be automatic but it's easy enough to do by hand for now; it only requires a little human reading of the [serialosc protocol](https://monome.org/docs/osc/), which fortunately is very human-readable.

+The OSC communcation occurs over "ports", all of them on "localhost" (127.0.0.1).
+[Serialosc](https://github.com/monome/serialosc), the software that communicates between the monome and other stuff, sends on address 12002.
+(There mimght be a way to change that if you need to; you could ask those guys.)

 From the `monome/` folder, start a REPL as before, by running `stack ghci`.
-In that REPL, run the command `mailbox`.
-This will listen for OSC messages, at port 11111.
+In that REPL, run the command `mailbox 8000`.
+This will listen for OSC messages, at port 8000.
+(You could use another value instead of 8000 if you want.)

 Start a second REPL, and run this:
 ```
 toSerialosc <- sendsTo (unpack localhost) 12002
-send toSerialosc $ requestDeviceList 11111
+send toSerialosc $ requestDeviceList 8000
 ```

 The mailbox in the first REPL should now show something like this: